Books, E-reader downloads, and other Publications

-This book teaches supervisors and supervisees to anticipate the workplace issues they may face and provides them with valuable insights about what really goes on in the supervisory relationship.
+This reissued classic teaches supervisors and supervisees to anticipate the workplace issues they may face and provides them with valuable insights about what goes on in the clinical supervisory relationship.
 Because such a range of real-life situations are presented, readers reap the benefit of being confronted with workplace situations it might take them years to run across.
-The diverse vignettes, drawn from clinical practice in a variety of settings, lend a powerful dynamic to this practical book and provide a departure point for discussion or even debate about senstitive issues.
-This book is a valuable learning tool for both students and professionals.
+The diverse vignettes, drawn from clinical practice in a variety of settings, lend a powerful dynamic to this practical book and provide a departure point for discussion or even debate about sensitive issues.

 "The material is practical and the vignettes address the heart of the problem that supervisor and supervisee struggle with and is often omitted in training and education.
 The book presents supervisors and supervisees as humans and not mere machines without feeling, a history and a story which can limit them professionally.
 The honesty and directness related to race and ethnicity was a breath of fresh air, giving concrete examples enhances the learning experience."